janpeuker/awesome-tech-roles/README.md

 Similar to: Evangelist, Developer Relations (DevRel), Developer Experience, Solution Architect, Open Source Relations, Product Strategist, Customer Insight, Customer Empathy

-See also: Trainer, Technical Writer
+See also: Solution Architect, Trainer, Technical Writer

 * [A Primer on Developer Marketing](https://tomwentworth.com/2016/10/13/a-primer-on-developer-marketing-47d792d67586/) - Tom Wentworth on how to create shared sense of purpose in a community
 * [Developer Advocacy at Hashicorp](https://www.hashicorp.com/blog/how-hashicorp-does-developer-advocacy) - Hashicorp is famous for great developer focus,here are their principles